tidyverse/tidyverse.org/content/blog/case-weights/index.md

 ##  [1] 0.91 0.53 0.72 0.81 0.33 0.11 0.61 0.61 0.20 0.49
 ```

-The class of these objects tell packages like recipes and yardstick if their values should be used for preprocessing and performance metrics, respectively:
+The class of these objects tells packages like recipes and yardstick if their values should be used for preprocessing and performance metrics, respectively:

 * Importance weights only affect the model fit and _supervised_ recipes steps.
-They are not used with yardstick functions.
+They are not used with yardstick functions for calculating measures of model fit.

 * Frequency weights are used for all parts of the preprocessing, model fitting, and performance estimation operations.